The content you have requested is available only to registered visitors. Please complete the short form below (all fields are required).

 Two post-processing steps convert the sampling rate and alignment of the response, then an analysis step calculates the frequency response and THD.
 The Bluetooth is disconnected, and the Bluetooth frequency response and THD curves are displayed on graphs.
 The operator is then prompted to connect the wired analog input into the Bluetooth speaker, and the same measurements are performed using the analog connection.
 Analog frequency response and THD curves are temporarily displayed on graphs, followed by graphs containing both Bluetooth and analog curves for comparison.

-- Install a USB connected Portland Tool & Die BTC-4148 or BQC-4148 as instructed by the User’s Guide.
-(Use BT Out 1 channel)
+Install a USB connected Portland Tool & Die BTC-4149 or BQC-4149 as instructed by the User’s Guide

-- Calibrate the reference microphone as instructed in the SoundCheck manual.
-(Use ref mic channel)
+Calibrate the reference microphone as instructed in the SoundCheck manual.

-- Position the reference microphone at the desired test distance from the Bluetooth speaker, and connect it to input channel 1 of an AudioConnect or microphone power supply.
+Position your reference microphone at the desired test distance from the loudspeaker, and connect it to the microphone power supply

-- (if applicable) Connect the output of the microphone power supply to input channel 1 of your audio interface.
+(if applicable) Connect the output of the microphone power supply to the input 1 of your audio interface.